novastemtutoring/nova-stem-tutoring/content/sections/4-About.en.md

 ---
 anchor: "My Education"
 header: "My Education"
-subheader: "Virginia all the way!"
+subheader: "The University of Virginia and the College of William and Mary"
 timeline: [
   {